Skip to main content

 The PTE workaround is not universally beneficial.
 Five common scenarios are where the election adds friction without meaningful federal savings.
 Founders who recognize themselves in these scenarios should run the PTE math conservatively or skip the election entirely.

-- LLC operating only in states without an income tax (Texas, Florida, Washington, Wyoming, South Dakota, Nevada, Alaska): the PTE election does not exist because there is no state income tax to pay at the entity level.
+• LLC operating only in states with no broad-based personal income tax (Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, Wyoming): the PTE election does not apply because there is no broad state income tax to pay at the entity level.
 The personal SALT cap is the only federal SALT consideration.

-- Owner is a non-resident of the PTE state and the state does not credit non-resident owners properly: a small subset of PTE states have credit calculation rules that disadvantage non-resident owners.
-Verify the credit treatment with a licensed CPA before electing in a state where the owner is not a resident.
+• Owner is a non-resident of the PTE state and the state does not credit non-resident owners properly: a small subset of PTE states have credit calculation rules that disadvantage non-resident owners, so non-resident owners should confirm the credit treatment with a licensed CPA before electing.

 How save office aligns with PTE state mapping